How Large an Isopod Colony Can Become

 Final Thoughts

-Isopod colonies can grow much larger than many beginners expect.
-With proper care and a stable environment, populations can expand into hundreds or even thousands of individuals.
+Isopod colonies can grow much larger than most beginners expect.
+With proper care, stable conditions, and a well-designed habitat, populations can expand into hundreds or thousands of individuals.

 Learn More About Isopod Colony Growth